ymotongpoo/aqd-workshop/workshop/02-getting-started-with-q.md

 **Amazon Q Developer logs**

-You can access the various Amazon Q Developer plugin logs from the OUTPUT menu option that appears when you have the terminal section in VSCode.
-When you select the pull down menu, you will see Amazon Q and Amazon Q Logs.
-The latter provides detailed information about how the plugin is working and interacting with the backend generative AI services powered by Amazon Bedrock.
+The Amazon Q Developer plugin generates logs that you can access from the OUTPUT menu option that appears when you have the terminal section in VSCode.
+When you select the pull down menu, you will see **Amazon Q Logs**.
+This provides detailed information about how the plugin is working and interacting with the backend generative AI services powered by Amazon Bedrock.
+One of the key pieces of information that is captured here is **ConversationID** which tracks the plugin's interactions and is useful if you are engaging with the Amazon Web Services support.

 ---